GameBear64/ThunderDB/Readme.md

 ---
 ## Async Saving
-To avoid blocking the event loop when saving the a StormDB database it is recommended you enable the async option on the engine.
+To avoid blocking the event loop when saving the StormDB database it is recommended you enable the async option on the engine.
 Async isn't necessary when not creating a web server, saving the StormDB database is synchronous by default.

 ```js
 // start async local file engine